johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/setup.en.md

   * Ctrl-Shift-P
   * Select "Tasks: Run Task"
   * Select "build-webapp" or "Build All"
-* Start ClientApp
+* Start ClientApp (if it's not already running)
   * cd FrontEnd/ClientApp
   * npm start
 * In the debug panel, set launch configuration "WebApp & ClientApp"
 * Press F5 (debug) or Ctrl-F5 (run without debugging)
+  * Chrome browser will open and after a brief wait, ClientApp will appear on localhost:5000.

+NOTES:

+"Build All" builds all .Net components: (WorkflowApp, etc).
+When complete, check each terminal window for errors.
+Re-run if there is an error.
+There is a known race condition bug in restoring multiple NuGet packages aysnchronously.

 The sub-folders on Google drive are for testing WebApp.
-The PDF and MP4 files are for testing WorkflowApp.
+The files (.PDF and .MP4) are for testing WorkflowApp.

 When "isAspServerRunning" is set to true, stub services are no longer used and ClientApp will call the WebApp API for data.

-"build-webapp" builds the WebApp.
+"build-webapp" builds WebApp.
 "Build All" builds all the .Net apps and libraries.
-They also download any required NuGet packages.
+They both install required NuGet packages.

 ClientApp is served by the webpack-dev-server.
-WebApp uses the Kestrel server included in Asp.Net Core to respond to Web API calls.
-But it proxies internal ClientApp requests to the webpack-dev-server.
+WebApp runs the Kestrel server, included in Asp.Net Core.
+Kestrel responds to Web API requests, but proxies ClientApp requests to the webpack-dev-server.

 ## Run WorkflowApp